-While Ryan jogged over to Tony Mitchell, Alex Winter, and Nick Frederickson—all members of the Grover Beach Bay Sharks—I only wiggled my fingers at them, then I headed for the single bench at the sideline in front of the bleachers.
+“Good.”
+Ryan jogged over to Tony Mitchell, Alex Winter, and Nick Frederickson—all members of the Grover Beach Bay Sharks.
+I wiggled my fingers at them when they glanced my way, then I headed for the single bench at the sideline in front of the bleachers.
 I did bring a book today, and it was not Twilight, but I also wanted to watch my friends practice.

 The coming ten weeks were bound to be pure torture.
 Since last summer, soccer had become a solid part of my life.
 Not that I was any good at it, but I loved the team sport.
 It was also nice how I had turned from a lazy bookworm to an athlete who could actually run three miles without dying of breathlessness due to Hunter’s excessive training schedule—and still be a bookworm.
 But speaking of physique, there was one thing better than all the rest, even if it might not have a lot to do with soccer training after all.
 Straightening my light blue shirt that was a tight fit, I looked down at my front and smiled, because I’d finally grown the curves I’d been praying for over the past couple of years.
 Phew.
 I mentally wiped my forehead.
 No girl should get her driver’s license before her boobs.
 That’s just cruel.

 As I reached the bench, I looked up again and, what the hell— I stopped dead.